Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Extended Investigation

 The analysis presented thus far has certain limitations.
-Using the categorical distribution of blasthole samples as a performance measure, viz. counting the number of HG/BL/LG/W samples above and below the warped surfaces, we have only examined the mineralisation-base surface from two deposits, P\textsubscript{6} and P\textsubscript{9}.
-This is arguably a source of selection bias as the effects of ML-assisted boundary warping on other surfaces (e.g. mineralisation pockets, dolerite dyke and dolerite sill) have not been accounted for.
+Using the categorical distribution of blasthole samples as a performance measure, viz. counting the number of HG/BL/LG/W samples above and below the warped surfaces, Sect.~\ref{sect:incorporating-ml-estimates} has only examined the mineralization-base surface from two deposits, P\textsubscript{6} and P\textsubscript{9}.
+This is arguably a source of selection bias as the effects of ML-assisted boundary warping on other surfaces (e.g. mineralization pockets, dolerite dyke and dolerite sill) have not been accounted for.
 Another problem is that the performance criterion is not independent of the y-chart likelihood estimation process which relies on the same category definitions.
 This gives the `y-chart' destination-tag likelihood estimation approach an unfair advantage over the ML likelihood estimators.
-It is conceivable that the ML approach may optimise the warped surfaces more holistically in unexpected ways that we currently have no measures for.
+It is conceivable that the ML approach may optimize the warped surfaces more holistically in unexpected ways that are currently unaccounted for.
 To address these issues and further understand how the ML warped surfaces affect grade estimation, which is the ultimate application and question of interest, a procedure called R\textsubscript{2} reconciliation is presented in the Appendix to examine the inference quality of the resultant models.
-This involves an end-to-end evaluation which incorporates machine learning assisted surface warping as a central component within the modelling system.
+This involves an end-to-end evaluation that incorporates machine learning assisted surface warping as a central component within the modelling system.
 Interested readers are referred to this material for a more balanced perspective and a deeper understanding of its broader application and geostatistical connections.